Kyokaz/Kyokaz-s-Toolbox/README.md

 ## How to Use
 The toggle button should appear on the side panel (N-Panel) in Timeline Editor, Action Editor, Graph Editor, Dope Sheet Editor, and Viewport Editor 'Item' (for Rendering Tools).

+## Disclaimer
+This code was written with the help of ChatGPT, I'm not fully familiar with Python coding yet (planning to learn more once I graduate), so if you have any suggestions on how to make this better, please let me know!